Shippable/docs/sources/provision/google-cloud-with-ansible.md

 ##Setup

-Before you start, you will need to store your Google Cloud credentials as an [Account Integration](add link) so that your Shippable pipeline job can connect to Digital Ocean without exposing your credentials in your config file.
+Before you start, you will need to store your Google Cloud credentials as an [Account Integration](add link) so that your Shippable pipeline job can connect to Google Cloud without exposing your credentials in your config file.
 Once you add an account integration, you can use it for all your projects without needing to add it again.

 -  Go to your **Account Settings** by clicking on the gear icon in the top